Aabhi2002/GLP-LandingPage/QUICK_START.md

 ## ✅ Integration Complete!

-The GLP-1 360™ Risk Score Test has been successfully integrated into your application.
+The GLP-1 RA 360™ Risk Score Test has been successfully integrated into your application.

 ## 🎯 What You Need to Do Now